gitabhay1205/spring-cloud-config-server/README.md

 # spring-cloud-config-server
-This is Dyanamic Config Server Application that fetches property files from ConfigServerProp.
+This is Dynamic Config Server Application that fetches property files from ConfigServerProp.

 Right now there are 3 property files in ConfigServerProp you can make changes in any of them and committ that then test it locally by.